asulibraries/asu_footer/README.md

 To configure the block, you will have to go to the Block section for your current theme admin/structure/block and configure the "ASU footer" block.
-In order to add custom menus, you can do that in the Menu section: admin/structure/menu.